FC122/maven_selenium/README.md

 # Selenium Maven
 ## Overview
-This Selenium Java is project for Testing collage course.
+This Selenium Java repo contains a project for collage testing course.
 The project is offering a structured framework for creating and executing automated test cases.
 By leveraging Selenium WebDriver with Java, this project facilitates the automation of web application testing.

 ## Features
 POM: The project implements Page-Object Model for structured, reliable and expandble test automation.